Year 6

 Foundation Subjects

-Physical Education - Netball and Quidditch
+Physical Education - Gymnastics and Athletics

-History - Victorians
+History - Crime and Punishment

-PSHE/RSE: My Happy Mind
+PSHE/RSE: My Happy Mind / Transition to High School

 Homework